connext/documentation/docs/Integration/SystemOverview/faq.md

 ### Is Connext live on mainnet?

-Connext has been live with its interoperability network since January 2021.
-Note that Connext is currently in the process of a network upgrade to use [a new protocol](https://github.com/connext/nxtp).
-These docs are specifically targeted at the new system, which will be live on mainnet soon.
+Yes!
+You can see the live status of the network on the community-built [Connext Explorer](connextscan.io/).

 ### Where can I try Connext?

 There are a number of projects and protocols building on top of Connext.
 We expect to have a community-maintained list of them soon .
-For now, we recommend trying the [nxtp testnet demo](https://nxtp.li.finance), a simple UI built by our friends at [LiFi](https://li.finance) to showcase transferring funds across chains.
+For now, we recommend checking out [xPollinate](https://xpollinate.io), a simple UI for bridging across chains.